dstackai/dstack/README.md

 EC2 subnet: none
 ```

-> Support for GCP and Azure is in the roadmap.

 ## Usage example

-Say, you have a Python script that trains a model.
-It loads data from a local folder and saves the checkpoints
-into another folder.

-Now, to make it possible to run it via dstack, you have to create a `.dstack/workflows.yaml` file, and define there
+**Step 1:** Create a `.dstack/workflows.yaml` file, and define there how to run the script,
-how to run the script, where to load the data, how to store output artifacts, and what compute resources are
+from where to load the data, how to store output artifacts, and what compute resources are
 needed to run it.

 ```yaml